 How Often To Groom The Affen Terrier Breed?

-In addition, Affen Terriers need their nails trimmed on a monthly basis, and their teeth should be brushed daily.
+In addition, Affen Terriers need their nails trimmed every month, and their teeth should be brushed daily.
 While grooming your Affen Terrier may require some extra time and effort (brushing, nail trimming, etc), it is well worth it to keep your furry friend looking and feeling his best.

 Common Health Conditions